 Biomass Estimates from Trawl Surveys

 Biomass estimates for the octopus species complex based on the bottom trawl surveys are shown in Tables 22-1,-2 and -3.
-EBS shelf surveys are annual while AI surveys are on even years, except for 2020 when both survey were canceled due to the COVID-19 pandemic.
+EBS shelf surveys are annual while AI surveys are on even years, except for 2020 when both surveys were canceled due to the COVID-19 pandemic.
 EBS slope surveys were conducted irregularly and the last survey was in 2016.
 Biomass estimates in the EBS and AI show high year-to-year variability (Figure 22-1).
 There is a large sampling variance associated with estimates from the shelf surveys because a large number of tows do not capture octopuses.
 It is impossible to determine how much of the year–to-year variability in the estimated biomass reflects true variation in abundance or is a result of sampling variation.
 For example, the 1997 biomass estimate from the shelf survey (254 t) approximately equaled the estimated commercial catch (249 t).
 This suggests that the 1997 biomass estimate was unreasonably low.
 In 2023, the EBS shelf biomass estimate decreased by 48% from 2022 biomass estimate of 4,941 t to 2,557 t.
 The 2023 EBS shelf biomass estimate is also 39% lower than the long-term average biomass from the EBS shelf (4,189 t) and is the lowest biomass estimate since 2014.
 The tier 6 methodology used for the BSAI octopus assessment does not use survey biomass estimates when determining catch limits.

 Other Data